PCOS & Metabolic Health

 First, excess insulin acts together with Luteinizing Hormone (LH) to increase androgen production in the ovarian cells.
 This surge in male hormones disrupts normal follicular development.
 Second, hyperinsulinemia suppresses the liver’s production of Sex Hormone-Binding Globulin (SHBG).
 As a result, more free, active testosterone circulates in the bloodstream, triggering classic symptoms like hirsutism and irregular cycles.

-Professor’s Academic Insight: Our extensive research reveals that insulin resistance affects both lean and obese individuals with PCOS.
+Our research reveals that insulin resistance affects both lean and obese individuals with PCOS.
 Therefore, evaluating metabolic parameters is vital for every patient.
 This step prevents long-term complications like Type 2 Diabetes, dyslipidemia, and cardiovascular diseases later in life.

 The Link Between PCOS and Metabolic Syndrome